 Using digital tools

-Community organizing is made extremely easy through digital tools.
+Community organizing is made extremely easy through digital tools– an integral part of modern organizing strategies.
 These tools could include:

 - Outreach software tools for donor, volunteer, and community outreach.
 You can use calling and texting tools such as autodialers, peer-to-peer texting, voice broadcast, and more to reach out to people for volunteering, fundraising, and mobilizing.